mesaugat/swift-react/example/README.md

 └── react.png
 ```

-From the example directory run `npx reactd` to get started.
+From the example directory run `npx swift-react` to get started.